 Step 3: Viewing embedded content

-Whenever anyone visits a page on your dialogue that contains embedded content, a yellow bar appears at the top of the page asking whether they want to display the content.
+In some cases, if someone visits a page on your Dialogue that contains embedded content, a yellow bar may appear at the top of the page asking whether they want to display this.
 This ensures that Dialogue App complies with EU privacy regulations in regard to third-party cookies.
 Visitors can optionally save a setting that automatically loads all embedded content on the site for the rest of their visit:

 More cautious visitors can read more about each item of embedded content before loading it.
 A placeholder appears instead of the item, with a brief description and a button to load the content: